hack-monk/yamlguard/README.md

 Now every commit is automatically checked.
 No more "oops, forgot to lint" moments.

-## Current Status
+## Current Status & Maturity

-YAMLGuard v0.1.0 is production-ready and battle-tested.
-Here's what's working today:

-**✅ Fully Functional:**
+YAMLGuard v0.1.0 is a solid initial release, but it's early in its lifecycle.
+Here's what you should know:

+### ✅ Production-Ready Features

+These features are stable and ready for production use:
-- Precise indentation detection with tree-walking validation
+- **Indentation Detection**: Precise tree-walking validation with exact line/column reporting
-- Style checking (trailing spaces, tabs, line length, boolean format)
+- **Style Checking**: Trailing spaces, tabs, line length, boolean format, duplicate keys
-- Comprehensive secrets scanning (AWS, GitHub, private keys, API keys, high-entropy strings)
+- **Secrets Scanning**: Pattern-based detection for common secrets (AWS, GitHub, private keys, API keys)
-- Safe auto-fix that preserves comments
+- **Auto-fix**: Safe indentation normalization that preserves comments
-- Beautiful CLI output with multiple format options
+- **CLI Output**: Beautiful colored output with multiple format options (stylish, JSON, JSONL)
-- Flexible configuration system
+- **Configuration**: Flexible YAML-based configuration system

-**🚧 In Active Development:**
-- Kubernetes validation is working but we're refining the schema reference handling
-- Advanced secret detection integrations (detect-secrets, gitleaks) are coming soon

-**🧪 Tested and Verified:**
+### 🚧 Features in Active Development

+These features work but have known limitations:
+- **Kubernetes Validation**: Basic schema validation works, but complex manifests with nested references may have issues.
+See the Kubernetes Validation section above for details.
+- **Advanced Secret Detection**: Integration with external tools (detect-secrets, gitleaks) is planned for future releases.

+### 📊 Test Coverage

 - 20+ sample files covering edge cases
 - 500+ issues detected across all categories
 - Complex nested structures handled correctly
 - Auto-fix functionality verified
 - CI/CD integration tested and ready

+### 🎯 Recommended Use Cases

+**Great for:**
+- Development workflows and pre-commit hooks
+- CI/CD pipelines for catching issues early
+- Local development and code reviews
+- Teams standardizing YAML formatting
+- Security scanning as part of a broader strategy

+**Use with caution for:**
+- Critical production deployments (always validate with `kubectl --dry-run` as well)
+- Large-scale automated fixes (test on a subset first)
+- As the sole security tool (combine with other security practices)

+### 🐛 Reporting Issues

+Found a bug?
+Encountered an edge case?
+We'd love to hear about it!
+Open an issue on GitHub with:
+- The YAML file (or a minimal example)
+- The command you ran
+- Expected vs. actual behavior

+Your feedback helps us improve faster.

 ## Performance